ChrisTitusTech/website/content/posts/2020/ultimate-linux-gaming-guide.md

 sudo apt install nvidia-driver-450 libnvidia-gl-450 libnvidia-gl-450:i386 libvulkan1 libvulkan1:i386 -y
 ```

 *Note: Not working?
 Are you using a recent nVidia card?
-I recommend at least RTX 900 Series or Above!
+I recommend at least GTX 900 Series or Above!

 ### Arch Based Distributions